robbtraister/fusion/documentation/api/feature-pack/components/consumer.md

 ### `arcSite` - *String*

 ##### Description
-The arc site used in this rendering, if multi-site enabled.
+The Arc site used in this rendering, if multi-site enabled.
+This will be determined by the value of the `_website` query parameter appended to the page request.

 ##### Example